Watson9023/ASP.NET-SERVICES/Assignment3/README.md

 The web page default.aspx is the TryIt page for each service listed above, however it can be unstable.
 As such, the project contained here can be run entirely locally.

+Additional information on services can be found on index.html

 For questions contact jonreyes4@gmail.com